Skip to main content

 Main Factors That Affect Hardwood Prices

-• Tree species: Rare hardwoods cost significantly more.
+• Tree species: Rare or slow-to-grow hardwoods cost significantly more.
+A widely available species like beech will almost always undercut something like genuine mahogany.

 Hardwood Timber Price Comparison (Per Cubic Meter)